Frequently Requested Statistics on Immigrants and Immigration in the United States

-In 2018, there were 26.9 million children under age 18 living in low-income families (i.e., with family incomes below 200 percent of the federal poverty threshold).
-Of them, 8.5 million (or 32 percent) were children of immigrants.
+In 2019, there were 25.6 million children under age 18 living in families with incomes below 200 percent of the federal poverty threshold.
+Of them, nearly 8 million (or 31 percent) were children of immigrants.

-- For state-level estimates of children of immigrants and share in low-income families, see the Demographic and Social Profiles in the State Immigration Data Profiles tool.
+- For state-level estimates of children of immigrants and share in low-income families, see the Demographic and Social Profiles in the State Immigration Data Profiles.

 Which states have the largest number of children in immigrant families and which ones have experienced the fastest growth of this population?

-How many immigrants obtained lawful permanent residence (aka getting a green card) in 2018?
+How many immigrants obtain lawful permanent residence (also known as getting a green card)?

 In recent years, immigrants obtaining LPR status have been, on average, about evenly divided between those already living in the United States who are adjusting their status and those applying from outside the country.
-Fifty-two percent (or 568,000) of the 1.1 million new LPRs in 2018 received green cards from within the United States.
+More than 55 percent (or 573,000) of the 1 million new LPRs in FY 2019 received green cards from within the United States.
 Many of these new permanent residents are spouses, minor children, and parents of U.S. citizens, or persons who arrived as refugees or as temporary workers.

 - Trace changing immigration trends over time with the Legal Immigration to the United States, 1820-Present data tool.

 Under which categories are permanent immigrants admitted?